Jean Baptiste Julien d'Omalius d'Halloy

-Jean Baptiste Julien d'Omalius d'Halloy (17 February 1783 in Liège – 15 January 1875 in Brussels) was a Belgian geologist.
+Jean Baptiste Julien d'Omalius d'Halloy (17 February 1783 in Liège – 15 January 1875 in Brussels) was a Belgian statesman and geologist.
+He was the first to define the Cretaceous as a distinct geological period, in 1822.
+He produced the first geological map of France, the Benelux, the Rhineland and Switzerland, completed in 1813 and published in 1822.
+Halloysite, a clay mineral, was named in his honour.
 He also wrote on races.

+He was a member of the Royal Academy of Belgium (elected on July 3, 1816 and president in 1850, 1858 and 1872), president of the Geological Society of France (1852) and corresponding member of the French Academy of Sciences (1842).
+He was made a foreign member of the Royal Society in 1873.

+D’Omalius was governor of the province of Namur during the period of the United Kingdom of the Netherlands (1815-1830).
+He was elected to the Belgian Senate in 1848, of which he became vice-president three years later (1851), a position he held until 1870 making him the longest serving vice-presidents of the Senate in Belgian history.

+He had two daughters.
+His daughter Sophie married on February 27, 1838 Baron Edmond de Selys Longchamps, vice-president of the Senate of Belgium, renowned entomologist, president of the Royal Society of Sciences of Liège.

 Early life and education

 Born in Liège, he was the only son of an ancient and noble family, and his education was carefully directed.
 After completing his classical studies in his home town he was sent to Paris in 1801 by his parents to avail himself of the social and literary advantages of the metropolis.
 A lively interest, however, in geology awakened by the works of Buffon, directed his steps to the museums and the Jardin des Plantes.

 He visited Paris again in 1803 and 1805, and during these periods attended the lectures of Fourcroy, Lacépède, and Georges Cuvier.
 His homeward journeys were usually made the occasion of a geological expedition through northern France.
 As early as 1808 he communicated to the Journal des Mines a paper entitled Essai sur la géologie du Nord de la France.
 He thus conceived the project of making a series of surveys throughout the whole country.
 This was furthered by a commission to execute a geological map of the empire which brought with it exemption from military duty.